 Here’s how to make a small batch of canned mandarin oranges.
+Amazing flavour, way better than their grocery store cousins.

 The kids love these canned mandarin oranges for lunches and snacks.
 In fact, three of the five jars I made in this batch were gone before I had a chance to take a photo!